 New Member Task Force

 Task force members agree to contact approximately 10 new members per month to welcome them to ASHRM and answer questions new members may have about ASHRM membership.
 Contact is typically made via phone, using email as a backup.

 Timeframe/Commitment: Work will begin in January 2019.
 Task force members are expected to check-in monthly with new members and participate in monthly conference calls.

 Develop and implement strategies and tactics to enhance ASHRM’s relevance in the patient safety arena to achieve the goals outlined in ASHRM’s strategic plan.

-Timeframe/commitment: Work to begin in January 2017 and will be conducted by conference call on a projected monthly basis, but may vary in frequency based on deliverables/program needs
+Timeframe/commitment: Timeframe/commitment: Work to begin in January 2019 and work will be conducted by conference call on a projected monthly basis, but may vary in frequency based on deliverables/program needs

 Professional Ethics Committee

 To review the conflict of interest statements of nominees and investigate and make recommendations, as needed, in response to issues of compliance with the Conflict of Interest policy.

 Timeframe/Commitment: The elections work is concentrated in May and June 2019 and is conducted online and by conference call.